CodingNomads/flask-webdev/content/s14_user_profiles/s14_p03_user_avatars.md

 ___

-You just experienced a miracle.
+You've just experienced a miracle.
 No, two miracles!
 The first is that you are done with the user profile section.
 The second is that you saw not one, but two unicorns!
 In the next section, you'll see even more unicorns as you build and generate the content of your webapp.